brandur/sorg/content/drafts/job-drain.md

-Not to pick on Sidekiq in particular (you can find similar answers and implementations all over the web), but this is a solution that solves one problem only to introduce another.
+Not to pick on Sidekiq in particular (you can find similar answers and implementations all over the web), but this solution solves one problem only to introduce another.

-If you queue a job _after_ a transaction is committed, you run the risk of your program crashing after the commit, but before the job make it to the queue.
+If you queue a job _after_ a transaction is committed, you run the risk of your program crashing after the commit, but before the job makes it to the queue.
 Data is persisted, but the background work doesn't get done.
-It's a problem that's less common than the one Sidekiq is addressing, but one that's far more nefarious; you probably won't notice when it happens.
+It's a problem that's less common than the one Sidekiq is addressing, but one that's far more nefarious; you almost certainly won't notice when it happens.

 Other common solutions are equally as bad.
-For example, it's also common to allow the job's first few tries to fail, and rely on the queue's retry scheme to eventually push the work through at some point after the transaction has committed.
-The downsides of this implementation is that it thrashes needlessly (lots of jobs wasted work is done) and throws a lot of unnecessary errors.
+For example, it's also a common pattern to allow the job's first few tries to fail, and rely on the queue's retry scheme to eventually push the work through at some point after the transaction has committed.
+The downsides of this implementation is that it thrashes needlessly (lots of wasted work is done) and throws a lot of unnecessary errors.

 ## Transactions as gates (#transactions-as-gates)